Mauerweging

 We had several moments during this trip that the madness of it all sunk in, the absurdity of having built and maintained such a monumental barrier.
 At some point, Flo joked that the decision process to build it might have been just like that of a contemporary company, with someone throwing an outrageous idea out and nobody in the room daring to speak up against it.

-When you cycle almost 180km around the city, tracing that invisible line, it naturally reveals itself to be as arbitrary as it was, a misguided idea stubbornly taken to its very conclusion.
+When you cycle almost 180km around the city (the Mauerweg is slightly longer than the Wall itself), tracing that invisible line, it naturally reveals itself to be as arbitrary as it was, a misguided idea stubbornly taken to its very conclusion.

-Even when I took a school trip to Berlin 2004, I remember consciously seeing the remnants of the Wall for the first time: We left from a bus into the cold to stroll along the section known as the East Side Gallery, its graffiti preserved, and yet devoid of the context that made it the terrifying barrier it once was.↩︎
+2. Even when I took a school trip to Berlin 2004, I remember consciously seeing the remnants of the Wall for the first time: We got out of a coach and walked through the bitter cold winter day to stroll along the section known as East Side Gallery.
+The graffiti was preserved but I remember it devoid of any context of what made it the terrifying barrier it once was.
+There should really be a big plaque.↩︎